 Karen Saywitz Early Career Award for Outstanding Contributions to Research / Practice in the Field of Child Maltreatment

-Nominees should be professionals within eight years of receiving their terminal degree.
+Nominees should be professionals within 10 years of receiving their terminal degree.
 They need not be a member of the section.
 Self-nominations are welcome.
 This award is presented at the APA Annual Convention.

 Nominations should include an electronic copy of the following: